PepeTheFroggie/ESP32CAM_RCTANK/README.md

 --------------------------------------------------

-ESP32webCAM_RCTANKkbd is a Video noscript / keyboard version, keyboard arrows or numpad controlled.
+ESP32webCAM_RCTANKkbd is keyboard version, usre keyboard arrows or numpad to control.

 --------------------------------------------------